michaelpaglia/autonomous-aster/README.md

-# 🌙 ✨ Autonomous Cosmic Trader ✨ 🌙
+# Autonomous Cosmic Trader

 **24/7 Astrology-Based Cryptocurrency Trading Bot**

-This bot makes trading decisions based purely on **cosmic vibes, astrological alignments, and spiritual energy**.
-NO technical analysis.
-NO fundamentals.
-ONLY THE UNIVERSE'S GUIDANCE.
+This bot makes trading decisions based purely on cosmic vibes, astrological alignments, and spiritual energy.
+No technical analysis.
+No fundamentals.
+Only the universe's guidance.

 Built with Grok Fast (non-reasoning model) for quick, vibe-based decisions powered by xAI.

 ---

-## 🚀 Quick Start - Get Trading in 3 Steps
+## Quick Start

 ### 1. Clone and Setup